Quinton "Randy" Keel was a civilian mortician at Dover Air Force Mortuary

-At his news conference, Schwartz said the investigation began after allegations from three employees "became known to us."
+At a news conference in November, Schwartz said the investigation began after allegations from three employees “became known to us.”
 He did not identify the employees or their positions.
 But the report from the Office of Special Counsel identified the three as James Parsons, Mary Ellen Spera, and William Zwicharowski.
 The Air Force said all three are still employed by Dover Air Force Base.

-"The fundamental result of the investigation was that senior Air Force mortuary operations affairs officials did not meet standards in that they failed to act with clear indications that processes and procedures ... were inadequate to ensure accountability of remains," Schwartz said.
+“The fundamental result of the investigation was that senior Air Force mortuary operations affairs officials did not meet standards in that they failed to act with clear indications that processes and procedures … were inadequate to ensure accountability of remains,” Schwartz said in November.

 He said among their findings, investigators “concluded that the loss of two specific portions of remains constituted gross mismanagement.”

 Those two cases involved the remains of an Army soldier and those of an Air Force airman.

 “In one case we have reason to believe that the remains were properly disposed of; in the second case, we cannot make that argument.
 It is simply unknown what happened to the second set of remains,” Schwartz said.